mojsony/api-descriptions/sales-arrangement/src/sales-arrangement-guide.md

 GET /arrangements/0042201082794?include=parties, accounts
 ```

-You will get back `200 OK` status code and json representation with arrangement details.
+You will receive `200 OK` status code and json representation with arrangement details.

 ```json
 {